adambard/learnxinyminutes-docs/racket.html.markdown

 ;;; Comments

-;; Single line comments start with a semicolon
+;; Single line comments start with two semicolons

 #| Block comments
    can span multiple lines and...